ryanmr/ddns-linode/README.md

   }
 }
 ```
 The hostname must match the hostname of the computer that will be *pinging* this script on your Linode.
+This example assumes a computer at home (which will be pinging the server periodically) is named *fennekin*.

 ### Step 2
 Set your `RewriteBase` path in the `.htaccess` file.

 ### Step 3
 After the server script is setup (on the Linode), configure your clients.

 To do so:

 1. Copy the `sample.dynamic-dns.sh` to some location on your client
 2. Replace the *DOMAIN* and *PATH* markers to mimic your server installation